igocreate/igo/docs/presentation.md

 The MVC part of Igo is based on:
 - A very basic ORM for MySQL, inspired by [Rails ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html)
 - [Dust](http://www.dustjs.com/), a powerful and performant template engine, maintained by LinkedIn
-- [Express](http://expressjs.com/), the most widely used NodeJS web framework
+- [Express](http://expressjs.com/), the most widely used Node.js web framework

 For detailed documentation, see [Models](/docs/models.md), [Views](/docs/views.md) and [Controllers](/docs/controllers.md).